FaithAlone.net

 29 Then let them groom themselves, fulfil their vows, and circle the Ancient House.

 According to the above, the Kaaba in Mecca was "the first House of worship established for humanity", and Allah instructed Abraham to "call all people to the pilgrimage".
-So, why is the entire Bible utterly bereft of any mention of the Kaaba, or Mecca, and all of the practices that we were supposed to do there?
+So, why is the entire Bible utterly bereft of any mention of the Kaaba, or Mecca, and all of the practices that believers were supposed to do there?
 Why instead are there many thousands of mentions of Israel, and Jerusalem, and the Temple, and the Tabernacle?

 So, how is it that the only sources that anyone has for the life of Abraham completely failed to mention the most important center of worship that he established for all of mankind, and all of those for whom the Kaaba was appointed the center of worship demonstrate absolutely no knowledge of so much as the city that it was housed in?
+Recall that the Quran describes both Moses (~500 years after Abraham), David (~1,000 years after Abraham), and Jesus (~2,000 years after Abraham) as faithful Muslims.
+Yet, there is not a shred of historical evidence that they ever did these practices which were allegedly prescribed by God, and communicated to Abraham.

 In Islam, however, these themes are missing, and this intimate connection is absent.
-In creating his brand new religion, the false prophet Muhammad demonstrated a complete ignorance of the religious tradition that he claimed to be affirming.
+In creating his religion, the false prophet Muhammad demonstrated a complete ignorance of the religious tradition that he claimed to be affirming.
 Nothing reveals that more clearly than a study of broad Biblical themes.